kyoya-de/oTranCe/vagrant/puppet/modules/apache/README.md

 The `directories` parameter within the `apache::vhost` class passes an array of hashes to the vhost to create [Directory](http://httpd.apache.org/docs/current/mod/core.html#directory), [File](http://httpd.apache.org/docs/current/mod/core.html#files), and [Location](http://httpd.apache.org/docs/current/mod/core.html#location) directive blocks.
 These blocks take the form, '< Directory /path/to/directory>...< /Directory>'.

 The `path` key sets the path for the directory, files, and location blocks.
 Its value must be a path for the 'directory', 'files', and 'location' providers, or a regex for the 'directorymatch', 'filesmatch', or 'locationmatch' providers.
-Each hash passed to `directories` **must** contain `path` as one of the keys.
+Each hash passed to `directories` **must** contain `path` as one of the languageKeys.

 The `provider` key is optional.
 If missing, this key defaults to 'directory'.
 Valid values for `provider` are 'directory', 'files', 'location', 'directorymatch', 'filesmatch', or 'locationmatch'.
 If you set `provider` to 'directorymatch', it uses the keyword 'DirectoryMatch' in the Apache config file.